 Wife to the world’s most patient husband, Kevin—I call him Mr. Tall, Dark and Handsome (see photo—it’s an apt description, is it not?).
 I am a forever-thankful mom to the Crazies, our four sweetly wacky kids—kids we never thought we’d be able to conceive: Cassidy, Blake, Avery, and Sawyer.
 I write fiction and nonfiction for tweens and teens, and Christian inspiration books for women.

 Who are the Crazies?

 We’re a wonderfully imperfect family, fighting to do this Christian parenting thing God’s way.
-Our house is too small and our children too loud.
-There are a lot of random gymnastics at inappropriate moments.
+We do a lot of random gymnastics at inappropriate moments.
 We have epic sock toss battles, and frequent dance-party-related injuries.
 We call ourselves the Crazies, because we really are—but most days, we mean that in a good way.
 I pray the lessons we’re learning, trying to wrestle Christ into the chaos of family life—will give you hope, practical help, and a lot of good laughs.
-Welcome to the LizzyLife.

 After three years of marriage, my biological clock wasn’t just ticking; it was firing off hourly cannon shots complete with fireworks displays.
 But let’s back up a little.

 In 1999, I married my college sweetheart, Kevin Thompson, after several years spent swooning over him from the passenger seat of his Dodge Avenger as he gave me a ride to church every Sunday morning.